Assalamu’alaikum and welcome to all

 It will be administered for children in Year 4 during Summer 2020.

-In History, pupils will learn about the Roman Empire and its impact on Britain at the time.
+In History, pupils will continue to learn about the Roman Empire and its impact on Britain at the time.
 We will be finding out why the Romans invaded Britain and consider the resistance of native Britons during the invasion.
 Pupils will also examine how the Romans have influenced the culture of the native Britons and the legacy they have left behind.

 Art & DT